Managing arthritis Pains in dogs & cats

 We can determine your pet’s ideal body weight, offer nutrition advice and check for underlying diseases.
 Contact us today to make an appointment at one of our clinics in Coffs Harbour, Woolgoolga or Nambucca Heads.

 Dietary changes and nutritional supplements can help with weight control, inflammation, preventing oxidative joint damage and improving nutrition for damaged cartilage.

-How do you know if your pet has arthritis?
+How do I know if your pet has arthritis?

 Arthritis affects joints, making it painful to move.
 Common symptoms of arthritis includes:

-- Reduced activity, movement and more reluctant to play
+- Reduced activity, movement & reluctant to play

 - Limb stiffness